kdoore/CS2335-Gitbook/list-of-project-2-steps.md

 #List of Steps for Project 2

 Below is an listing of steps for modifying  the TextAdventure starter-code, for completing Project2.
-The link below gives more detailed information for

 Gitbook page:  [Create new scene, state](/project-2-create-new-scene-and-state.md)